kisstamasj/notes/Azure development path/2-azure-concepts.md

 ## Scalability
 The ability to incrase the instace count or size of existing resources
 - Scaling Out
-  - Incrase instace count if existing resources
+  - Incrase instace count of existing resources
   - Incrasing the servers number to handle more request
   - Non-disruptive
 - Scaling Up